egeldenhuys/black-fitch/README.md

 5. Run the tests from your source directory using `make -f black-fitch-makefile <target>`
 	- See the `README.md` in the practical folder for prac specific targets

+### black-fitch-makefile Targets
+- `task<X>` - run tests for given task
+- `pull` - Update black-fitch from GitHub and then updates the black-fitch-makefile
+- `update` - Update the Black Fitch makefile (usefull when developing tests)

 ### Java Fitch submodule
 It might be necessary to download Java Fitch with: